Home » Notes » Nursing Fundamentals and Skills » Nursing Abbreviations and Acronyms: Guide to Medical Terminology

 EEG or E.E.G.Electroencephalogram

-EENT or E.E.N.T.Eye, ears, nose and throat
+EENT or E.E.N.T.Eye, Ear, Nose, and Throat

-ER or E.R.Emergency room
+ER or E.R.Emergency Room

 °FFahrenheit degree